Leafwing-Studios/Emergence/design/src/production-chains/index.md

 You can construct the recipe graph by placing the items in the game as nodes of the graph, and then drawing an edge from each of the inputs in a recipe to its outputs.
 We can also **color** this recipe graph into three parts that roughly correspond to raw resources, intermediates and end products.
-Raw resources have no parents, end products have no children*, and intemediates have both.
+Raw resources have no parents, end products have no children*, and intermediates have both.

 As an aside, these are actually directed hypergraphs.
 Hypergraphs may sound scary, but they're pretty simple: they're simply graphs that connect **nodes** to each other via **edges**, but the edges map betweeen groups of nodes rather than individual nodes.